 Many people admire Ellen Ochoa.
 When she couldn’t decide what career she wanted, she asked both her physics and her engineering professors.
 Her engineering teacher told her that engineering was too hard for a girl.
 Ellen’s physics teacher told her that physics would get her somewhere.
 Though her engineering teacher told her she was a girl and couldn’t do engineering, she followed her engineering dreams.
 Ellen gives good examples of telling people that even a girl can be anything she wants to be.

-Ellen is still considered a hero, not just because she is the first Hispanic woman astronaut, not because she is a groundbreaker, not because she is admirable, but because she proved that women can do anything that they want to do.
-Women have the same opportunities that men have.
-All you have to do is follow your dreams whether you are a female or a male.
+Ellen is still considered a hero, not just because she is the first Hispanic woman astronaut, not because she is a groundbreaker, not because she is admirable, but because she proved that women can do anything they want to do.
+Women can have the same opportunities that men have, all you have to do is follow your dreams.

 Carla from Longmont, one our MY HERO guests, wrote above why she believed Ellen Ochoa is considered a hero.
 All her accomplishments, being a female, are far more than enough acknowledgments for her to be considered a hero.
 But it was not only her gender that made her the hero she is today, it is also her heritage and her breakthrough achievements and awards.
 She has made a difference in the world of astronauts and she is a perfect role model for the Hispanic community.